From The History of Philosophy: A Short Survey

 The same goes for the language that skeptic’s use when describing ordinary things in the world.
 While they speak normally when saying something like “the snow on the hill looks white,” they say that they state this merely in a manner of speaking, without asserting positively that it really is so.

-The final Hellenistic school that we will examine is Neoplatonism, which held that there is a single source of all reality from which every existing thing radiates, like rays radiating out from the sun.
+The final school that we will examine is Neoplatonism, which emerged during Roman times well after the Hellenistic period, but was still very Greek-like and developed in the context of Hellenistic thought.
+Neoplatonism holds that there is a single source of all reality from which every existing thing radiates, like light rays emitted from the sun.
 At the time, philosophers of this school saw themselves simply as Platonists, that is followers of Plato’s philosophy.
 The word “Neoplatonism” is a recently devised term, which indicates that these philosophers adapted Plato’s theory, rather than just followed it.
-While several Hellenistic philosophers can be classified as Neoplatonists, there is one undisputed leader: Plotinus (204-270 CE).
+While several philosophers are classified as Neoplatonists, there is one undisputed leader: Plotinus (204-270 CE).

 Plotinus and Plato’s Influence

-Born in a Hellenized region of Egypt, in his twenties Plotinus studied philosophy in the city of Alexandria, one of the ancient world’s great centers of learning with its renowned library.
+Born in a Hellenized region of Egypt.
+We do not know whether he was an indigenous African with darker skin.
+However, in Greek and Roman times, skin color was not the social issue that it is today, so, if he was a person of color, it would not have been remarkable.
+In his twenties Plotinus studied philosophy in the city of Alexandria, one of the ancient world’s great centers of learning with its renowned library.
 He later joined the Roman army and set out with it on an expedition to Persia where he hoped to meet philosophers.
 The expedition was called off, though, and with difficulty he returned west and settled in Rome where he remained most of his life.
 At around 40 he established his own philosophical school, first lecturing on what he learned in Alexandria and later moving beyond that.
 He taught in a conversational style, and spent much time answering questions from his students and reading works of various philosophers.
 He attracted many followers, including a couple Roman senators.
-He was so well-regarded that when several older students died they left their children and property under Plotinus’s care, which he managed with great ability.
+He was so well-regarded that, when several older students died, they left their children and property under Plotinus’s care, which he managed with great ability.
 In spite of his gentle disposition, Plotinus had a jealous rival in Rome who tried to harm him through acts of sorcery.
 However, every spell that the rival cast against Plotinus seemingly bounced back to harm the rival himself, so he gave up.
 By the time of his death from diphtheria at age 66, Plotinus had written 54 separate treatises, hastily composed with poor penmanship and no rewriting.
 He entrusted these documents to a close student of his named Porphyry, who subsequently edited them all into a single lengthy work that he titled the Enneads.
 The term is Greek for “nine”, and represents Porphyry’s division of the 54 treatises into six groups of nine.

 An initial question that we might raise about the One is why it radiates anything at all?
 Recall a contrasting view of the One held by Parmenides, the Presocratic philosopher: the One is the only thing that exists, it has no parts or movement, and doesn’t produce anything.
 Plotinus does not go this route and instead maintains that the One radiates other levels of reality.
 The reason is that the nature of any existing thing is for it to radiate something, whether it’s fire radiating heat, or flowers radiating fragrances.
 Thus, the One radiates something too.
 He writes,